-Before I dive in I wanted share with you a very basic gingerbread dough recipe I use for all my centerpieces.
+Today I’m going share with you a very basic gingerbread dough recipe I use for all my 2D centerpieces.
 It can also be used to make gingerbread houses or bird house if you’d like to make those.
-This dough doesn’t have any leaving agent so it doesn’t spread in baking, especially important when making gingerbread houses or other complex structures that require exactness.
-Though it is edible I wouldn’t recommend munching on these, they are pretty hard.
-In my recipe I use double, sometime triple amounts of spices you’ll find in other recipes.
-Once gingerbread is baked, decorated and assembled, you can enjoy the beauty of finished piece as well as wonderful gingerbread scent.
+This dough doesn’t have any leavening agent so it doesn’t spread during baking.
+This is especially important when making gingerbread houses or other complex structures that require precision.

 - In a medium bowl whisk together flour, spices, set aside

-- Cream crisco or other shortening with sugar until mixture is light and fluffy.
+- Cream margarine or other shortening with sugar until mixture is light and fluffy.

-- On low speed, gradually add flour mixture to the butter mixture and mix until two are well combined.
+- On low speed, gradually add flour mixture to the molasses mixture and mix until two are well combined.

 - You are now ready to cut out your cookies.